-A judgement, which is fundamental to the cost sharing model, is that costs and benefits relating to the Alliance are apportioned 69% to West Mercia and 31% to Warwickshire.
-This has been arrived at by looking at various indicators including funding, demographics, work force profile, expenditure, crime volumes etc. and has been widely consulted on and independently validated.
-As explained in the Narrative Report, the strategic alliance will terminate with effect from October 2019 and this judgement will no longer apply.
-Two new S22A Collaboration Agreements have been agreed between the two forces for four services which will continued to be provided to or shared with Warwickshire during 2020/21.
+A judgement, fundamental to the cost sharing model, was that costs and benefits relating to the Alliance were apportioned 69% to West Mercia and 31% to Warwickshire.
+This was arrived at by looking at various indicators including funding, demographics, work force profile, expenditure, crime volumes etc. and has been widely consulted on.
+As explained in the Narrative Report, the strategic alliance terminated with effect from 1 April 2020 and this judgement will no longer apply from that date.
+Two new S22a Collaborative Agreements have been agreed between the two forces for four services which will continued to be provided to or shared with Warwickshire during 2020/21.
 A revised cost sharing mechanism has also been agreed.
 The Police and Crime Commissioner and Chief Constable have also successfully negotiated an exit strategy and reached agreement on the reasonable termination costs that will be paid to Warwickshire.
-These costs are included in the Statement of Accounts for the Group and the Police and Crime Commissioner for West Mercia.
+These costs were included in the audited 2018/19 Statement of Accounts for the Group and the Police and Crime Commissioner for West Mercia.

-Post employment Benefits (Pension Liability)
+Post employment benefits (pension liability)